tedmoskovitz/TOP/README.md

 ## Tactical Optimistic and Pessimistic estimation (TOP)

-Implementation of TOP, an off-policy deep actor-critic algorithm for continuous control, from our paper [Deep Reinforcement Learning with Dynamic Optimism](https://arxiv.org/abs/2102.03765).
+Implementation of TOP, an off-policy deep actor-critic algorithm for continuous control, from our paper [Tactical Optimism and Pessimism for Deep Reinforcement Learning](https://arxiv.org/abs/2102.03765).

 ![](extras/ant.gif)